nezticle/buildroot-rpi/README.md

 Dependencies
 ------------

-You will need to install some packages on your host machine, for e.g. on Ubuntu:
+You will need to install some packages on your host machine, for e.g. on Ubuntu 12.04:

 	sudo apt-get install build-essential git subversion cvs unzip whois ncurses-dev

+For host machines with kernel 3.8 or higher (e.g. Ubuntu 13.04) you can use the F2FS filesystem:

+	sudo apt-get install build-essential git subversion cvs unzip whois ncurses-dev f2fs-tools

-When creating a VM please allocate a minimal of 20GB disk space.
+When creating a VM please allocate a minimal of 15GB disk space.

 Building
 --------